The Scholarships360 Research Team reviews all scholarships individually and strives to exclude any scholarship where any of the below applies:

 Offered by American Academy of Child and Adolescent Psychiatry (AACAP)

-The AACAP Pilot Research Awards for General Psychiatry Residents is for child and adolescent psychiatry fellows and early-career faculty who have an interest in beginning a career in child and adolescent psychiatry research.
-Candidates must be board eligible/certified in child and adolescent psychiatry, be enrolled in a child psychiatry residency or fellowship program, have a faculty appointment in an accredited medical school, or be in a fully accredited child and adolescent psychiatry clinical research or training program.
-At the time of application, candidates may not have more than two years of research experience following graduation from residency/fellowship training.
-Applicants must submit a seven-page proposal, a letter of support from the section chief or department chair, a letter of support from the proposed mentor, their curriculum vitae, their mentor’s curriculum vitae, and a letter detailing any current research funding.
+The AACAP Pilot Research Award for General Psychiatry Residents provides support to child and adolescent psychiatry fellows and early-career faculty who have an interest in beginning a career in child and adolescent psychiatry research.
+Candidates must: (1) be board-eligible/certified in child and adolescent psychiatry or enrolled in a child psychiatry residency or fellowship program and (2) have a faculty appointment in an accredited medical school or be in a fully accredited child and adolescent psychiatry clinical research or training program.
+To apply, interested students must submit a project proposal, a letter of support from the section chief or department chair, a letter of support from the proposed mentor, their current curriculum vitae, their mentor’s curriculum vitae, and a letter detailing any current research funding.

 AACAP (American Academy of Child and Adolescent Psychiatry)'s mission is to promote the healthy development of children, adolescents, and families through advocacy, education, and research, and to meet the professional needs of child and adolescent psychiatrists throughout their careers.